$\tau$-invariants for knots in rational homology spheres: Introduction

 This raises the question, then, what happens when we consider $Y$ as the boundary of a 4-manifold?
 Any $q$-Seifert surface can be pushed into the 4-manifold to obtain a $q$-slicing surface.
 However, it is also possible that $K$ has a $p$-slicing surface for which $p<q$.
-This makes the relationship between the genera of rational Seifert surfaces and rational slicing surfaces for $K$ more subtle than the relationship between the 3-genus and 4-genus of a knot in $S^3$.
+This makes the relationship between the genera of rational Seifert surfaces and rational slicing surfaces for $K$ more subtle than the relationship between the 3-genus and 4-genus of knots in the 3-sphere.

+Nevertheless, we establish that our invariants provide lower bounds for the genera of slice surfaces in the $p=1$ case: